Why Doc Martens Hurt Back of Calves and How to Stop the Pain Fast

 Note: Avoid wearing new Docs for extended hours, or you risk ending up with bloodied socks and sore feet.

-A Combination of Thick & Tall Socks With Docs:
+2. A Combination of Thick & Tall Socks With Docs:

 Wearing one or two pairs of thick, tall socks inside your Doc Martens will add extra cushioning and reduce friction between your calves and the tough leather of the shoes.
+These socks will protect your skin from blisters and alleviate discomfort caused by the rigid leather.

 Looking for the best socks to pair with Doc Martens?
 Consider brands like True Athlete Work Boot Socks, Fox River Military Fatigue Fighter Calf Compression Socks, Fox River Heavyweight Steel-Toe Crew Socks, or Doc Martens Double Cotton-Blend Socks.

-Use Moleskin Or Extra Padding:
+3. Use Moleskin Or Extra Padding:

 Before wearing your thick, tall, woolen socks inside your Doc Martens, try sticking moleskin to your calves.
 This adds extra cushioning and helps prevent your feet from rubbing against the tough leather.
+Over time, your calves and ankles will adapt to the shoes, and you’ll enjoy a comfortable, protective fit.

 To apply moleskin, cut a small piece and stick it on the areas of your calves where the leather causes the most discomfort.
 Dr. Scholl’s Moleskin Plus Padding Roll is a great option for added protection.